nanvel/blog/2023/01/domain-driven-design.md

 An aggregate can communicate with external entities by publishing domain events.

+A constraint is a rule that restricts the possible states our model can get into.

+The only way to modify the objects inside the aggregate is to load the whole thing, and to call methods on the aggregate itself.

+> An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+>
+> Eric Evans, Domain-Driven Design

+Attributes needed in one context are irrelevant in another.

+Aggregates are entrypoints into the domain model.

+Aggregates are in charge of a consistency boundary.

+Aggregates and concurrency issues go together.

 ## Factories

 A program element whose responsbility is the creation of other objects is called a factory.